-identifying journal entries to test based on a risk criteria and comparing the identified entries to supporting documentation.
-These included those containing certain key words, posted by unauthorized users, posted with unexpected account combination and those posted to unusual accounts.
+- identifying journal entries to test based on a risk criteria and comparing the identified entries to supporting documentation.
+These included those containing certain key words, posted by unauthorized users, posted with unexpected account combination and those posted to unusual accounts. - Assessing whether the Judgements made in making accounting estimates are indicative of a potential bias.